 - Immune system disorders

-In some cases, you may not be able to work but do not meet the criteria in the impairment listings.
+In some cases, you may not be able to work but do not meet the exact criteria in the impairment listings.
 That does not mean you cannot get SSDI benefits.
 It does mean, however, that you will need to rely on your residual functional capacity (RFC) to qualify.

 Your RFC is your ability to perform certain work-related tasks.
 The SSA assigns your RFC based on a review of your medical records and any supporting documentation.
 They may also ask you to see an independent physician for a consultative examination.
 If the SSA determines you cannot work your current job, any previous job, or a job that requires no specialized skills, you will likely qualify for SSDI benefits.